193: Lessons From The Fall And Rise Of Spirit Airlines With Ben Baldanza

 If your strategy aims at changing the world, then it can surely encourage a positive domino effect.
-In this episode, Mitch Russo interviews Ben Baldanza the CEO of Diemacher LLC, Independent Board Director of JetBlue Airways, and podcast host of Airlines Confidential.
-As an accomplished leader, Ben has worked with American Airlines.
-From there, at an increasing level of responsibility, he went to Continental, Northwest, and US Airways until 2005, when he accepted the role of President of Spirit Airlines.
+In this episode, Mitch Russo interviews Ben Baldanza the CEO of Diemacher LLC, Independent Board Director of JetBlue Airways and Six Flags Entertainment, and podcast host of Airlines Confidential.
+As an accomplished leader, Ben first worked with American Airlines.
+From there, at an increasing level of responsibility, he went to Northwest, Continental, Taca, and US Airways until 2005, when he accepted the role of President of Spirit Airlines.
 Ben’s journey paved the way to standing out and changing how airlines function.
 He shares the four pillars that make any consumer-facing business a powerful proposition.
 He also narrates how he and his Spirit Airline team converted over time from an airline that was low-cost by default to an airline that was low-cost by design.

 Lessons From The Fall And Rise Of Spirit Airlines With Ben Baldanza